 Prepare for Winter / Yule

-Canning and food preservation is a great way to connect and mimic what our ancestors would have practiced in pre-industrialized times.
-You can also start preparing for Yule, Winter Solstice, or Christmas by hand-making items to give away as gifts or use for decorations.
+Canning and food preservation are great ways to connect and mimic what our ancestors would have practiced in pre-industrialized times.
+You can also start preparing for Yule or Winter Solstice, by hand-making items to give away as gifts or use for decorations.
 Maybe start crafting your Winter Solstice Yule Log!

 Try making vanilla extract to give to friends, family, and neighbors.
 You can also make an extract by using the herbs from your garden (mint, lemon balm, etc) or dry them and give them away as tea!
 Start making homemade soaps or candles.
 You can knit blankets, beanies, socks, sweaters, etc. Anything you can start preparing now will add some more relaxation and enjoyment once December rolls around.